-The Observed Financial Wellbeing Scale (version2) is formed from five measures that come fromcustomers' financial records.
-Each measure, but one,has five possible outcomes, with the worst financial wellbeing outcomes assigned values of zero and the best outcomes assigned higher values.
-The score is calculated adding the outcomes to all five items and multiplying the sum by 100/19.
+The Observed Financial Wellbeing Scale (version 1) is formed from five measures that come from customers' financial records.
+Each measure, but one, has three possible outcomes, with the worst financial wellbeing outcomes assigned values of zero and the best outcomes assigned values of two.
+The score is calculated adding the outcomes to all five items and multiplying the sum by 11 1/9.